Travel Restrictions and visa requirements

 Be sure to bring your passport as you will need to present it when checking in at the airport.
 Please be advised not all airlines assign seats in advance.
 Some airlines assign seats at the airport during check-in.
 We recommend all travellers arrive at the airport at least 3 hours prior to the flight departure time.
-You will receive boarding passes at the airline counter upon check-in for your flight.
+You will receive boarding passes at the airline counter when you check in for your flight.

 Please go through Customs and Immigrations on your own.
-After you pick up your luggage, exit the baggage claim area and proceed to the Vigor Airport Shuttle service at A-12a or B-04 upon entering the Arrival Hall.
-Kindly present your shuttle bus tickets (as enclosed) to obtain your shuttle bus transfer to the hotel.
+After you pick up your luggage, exit the baggage claim area and look for the Affordable World representative holding an Affordable World flag or sign.
+Please wear your Affordable badge for easy identification.

-Taiwan: a visa is notrequired for your stay in Taiwan up to 30 days
+- US Passport holders – a visa is not required for your stay in Taiwan up to 30 days

-o Non US-Passport holders – please check with your local Taiwan and Hong Kong consulates for Visa requirements
+- Non US-Passport holders – please check with your local Taiwan consulate for Visa requirements

-o It is the responsibility of the traveller to obtain all required visas in a timely manner
+- It is the responsibility of the traveller to obtain this visa in a timely manner

 Baggage allowance for international flights may vary by airline and is subject to change at any time.
 Please refer to the below information for each airline’s baggage policy as of June 2016.
 For up to date baggage allowance information, please check directly with the airlines.

-o Please keep in mind within Asia, the baggage limitation on all flights is restricted to one piece of check-in luggage, up to 44 lbs and one carry-on bag with a combined total dimension not exceeding 45 inches.
+- Please keep in mind within China and Asia, the baggage limitation on all flights is restricted to one piece of check-in luggage, up to 44 lbs and one carry-on bag with a combined total dimension not exceeding 45 inches.

 TAIWAN CUSTOMS PROCEDURES

 Foreign visitors 20 or over in age are allowed to import, free of duty, 200 cigarettes (or 25 cigars or 1 pound of tobacco), 1000 c.c or less alcoholic beverages without limitation on the number of bottles.
+Foreign visitors are not allowed to bring any meat products into Taiwan; any visitor found bringing meat products into Taiwan will be fined up to one million NTD.
 For inbound and outbound traveller declaration and duty exemption, please check the Taipei Customs website for further details www.taipei.customs.gov.tw

 Taiwanese currency is called New Taiwan Dollar (NT).
 We suggest you bring a combination of cash and major credit cards for your trip.
-As of December 2018, the following exchange rates apply: US $1 = TWD 30.81; US $1 = HKD 7.83
+As of December 2018, the following exchange rates apply: US $1 = TWD 30.8165

 Please note gratuities are not included in your tour cost.
 They are customary and their purpose is to encourage and reward quality service.
 Our guides greatly appreciate any tips you would like to give them.
 Our recommended tip amount is $10 USD per person per night.